CodeWizard-Ishu/Project-SkySaver/README.md

 - **Sends you an alert** only when the price is *genuinely* low — not just a random fluctuation
 - **Never spams you** — it respects cooldown periods so you only get meaningful notifications
 - **Predicts future prices** using a trained ML model so you know whether to book now or wait
+- **Exposes a full REST API** — query prices, trigger scrapes, and manage alerts via HTTP

 That's SkySaver.
-It's a Python-based backend system that runs quietly in the background, scrapes flight data from multiple sources, stores it in a database, uses smart statistics to decide when a price is worth your attention, and employs a ML Forecast Engine to score upcoming prices.
+It's a Python-based backend system that runs quietly in the background, scrapes flight data from multiple sources, stores it in a database, uses smart statistics to decide when a price is worth your attention, and employs a ML Forecast Engine to score upcoming prices — all served through a production-ready FastAPI application.

 ---